-STILL TRIPN – David
+STILL TRIPN – Episode 15

 The carpool mom texted me from carpool the other day.
-The boys were in the back of the minivan, talking about how much their parents yell at them and embarrass them in front of their friends.
+All the school boys were in the back of the minivan, talking about how much their parents yell at them and embarrass them in front of their friends.
 She said she heard Liam pipe in, “The good thing about my parents is that they don’t yell at me and they don’t embarrass me in front of my friends.
 But they make it twice as bad after my friends leave!”

 I think I have it down.